 Objectives 1.
 To have high quality open spaces and the best open spaces to meet needs, a key component of Redditch Borough; 2.
-To ensure that all new developmen t in Redditch Borough is carbon neutral; 3.
+To ensure that all new development in Redditch Borough is carbon neutral; 3.
 To reduce the causes of, minimise the impacts of and adapt to climate change especially flood risk; 4.
-To protect, promote and where possible enhance the quality of the Borough's natural, rural and built environment and its best distinctive features; sustainable travel patterns, improve accessibility and reduce 6.
-To enhance the visitor economy and Redditch's cultural and leisure opportunitie s; 7.
+To protect, promote and where possible enhance the quality of the Borough's natural, rural and built environment and its best distinctive features; 5.
+To encourage safer, sustainable travel patterns, improve accessibility and reduce the need to travel; the visitor economy and Redditch's cultural and leisure 7.
 Reduce crime and anti social behaviour and the fear of crime; 8.
 To improve the vitality and viability of Town and District Centres in the Borough by day and night; 9.
-To have sufficient homes meeting demographic needs, including affordable housing, providing for a range, mix and type in the best locations; 10.
-To have a strong, attractive, diverse and enterprising economic base with sufficient employment land, including Strategic Sites and employees with higher skills levels 11.
-To maintain and support local landscape character and distinctivenes s.
-Cumulative effects of Sustainability Appraisal Objectives the population and reduce inequalities in a predicted significant health; 13.
-Provide decent affordable housing for all that is cheap to run, of all the right quality and tenure for local needs, in clean, safe and pleasant local environments; MM MM MM positive cumulative effect + 7 = The SA objective has a predicted positive cumulative effect 14.
-To raise the skills levels and qualifications of the workforce; + 2 = The SA objective has a predicted positive cumulative effect 15.
-Reduce crime, fear of crime and antisocial behaviour; + 3 = The SA objective has a predicted positive cumulative effect 16.
+To have sufficient homes meeting demographic needs, including affordable housing, providing for a range, mix and type in the best locations; attractive, diverse and 11.
+To maintain and support local landscape character and distinctiveness.
+Cumulative effects of Sustainability Appraisal Objectives workforce; predicted positive cumulative effect 15.
+Reduce crime, fear of crime and anti-social behaviour; + 3 = The SA objective has a predicted positive cumulative effect 16.
 Conserve and enhance the architectural, cultural and archaeological heritage and seek well-designed, resource efficient, high quality built environment in new development proposals; + 16 = The SA objective has a predicted significant positive cumulative effect 17.
-Ensure efficient use of land through safeguarding of mineral reserves, the best and most versatile agricultural lands, land of Green Belt value, maximising use of previously developed land and reuse of vacant buildings, where this is not detrimental to open space and biodiversity interest; MM MM + 5 = The SA objective has a predicted positive cumulative effect 18.
-Promote resource efficiency and energy generated from renewable energy and low carbon sources. + 10 = The SA objective has a predicted significant positive cumulative effect Cumulative effects of Core Strategy DPD Objectives + 13 = The DPD objective has a predicted positive cumulative effect + 18 = The DPD objective has a predicted significant positive cumulative effect + 22 = The DPD objective has a predicted significant positive cumulative effect + 14 = The DPD objective has a predicted positive cumulative effect + 11 = The DPD objective has a predicted positive cumulative effect + 10 = The DPD objective has a predicted positive cumulative effect + 12 = The DPD objective has a predicted positive cumulative effect + 12 = The DPD objective has a predicted positive cumulative effect + 5 = The DPD objective has a predicted positive cumulative effect + 11 = The DPD objective has a predicted positive cumulative effect +8 = The DPD objective has a predicted positive cumulative effect
+Ensure efficient use of land through safeguarding of mineral reserves, the best and most versatile agricultural lands, land of Green Belt value, maximising use of previously developed land and reuse of vacant buildings, where this is not detrimental to open space and biodiversity interest: ММ MM + 5 = The SA objective has a predicted positive cumulative effect 18.
+Promote resource efficiency and energy generated from renewable energy and low carbon sources. + 10 = The SA objective has a predicted significant positive cumulative effect Cumulative effects of Core Strategy DPD Objectives + 13 = The DPD objective has a predicted positive cumulative effect + 18 = The DPD objective has a predicted significant positive cumulative effect + 22 = The DPD objective has a predicted significant positive cumulative effect + 14 = The DPD objective has a predicted positive cumulative effect + 11 = The DPD objective has a predicted positive cumulative effect + 10 = The DPD objective has a predicted positive cumulative effect + 12 = The DPD objective has a predicted positive cumulative effect + 12 = The DPD objective has a predicted positive cumulative effect + 5 = The DPD objective has a predicted positive cumulative effect + 11 = The DPD objective has a predicted positive cumulative effect + 8 = The DPD objective has a predicted positive cumulative effect